davidcarslaw/openairmaps/README.md

 ![A screenshot of `polarMap()` output.](man/figures/README-polarmap.png)

-Multiple pollutants and/or base-maps can be provided, which uses the `leaflet` package’s “layer control” interface to allow users to toggle between them.
+Multiple pollutants and/or base-maps can be provided, which uses the `{leaflet}` package’s “layer control” interface to allow users to toggle between them.

 ``` r